Our response to the coronavirus situation

 If you have an open complaint with us and are finding it difficult to engage with our process (for example, if it is difficult to meet our deadlines) do please get in touch with us.
 We ask any providers that are experiencing significant difficulties with their complaints-handling capacity to please let us know.

 Although we are not running face-to-face events, we have a lot of good practice resources on our website and already deliver a lot of our outreach virtually through webinars, “on demand” content and virtual visits.
 Please check our outreach pages for updates.

-We understand that this is a worrying time for students and staff in providers, and that there is considerable ongoing disruption to students’ studies.
+We understand that this is a very difficult time for students and staff in providers, and that there is considerable ongoing disruption to students’ studies.
 As well as information about our approach to our work, we have published some information for students, and a briefing note on our approach to complaints arising from the impact of coronavirus which we hope will be helpful to providers and SUs and other student representative bodies.
 This largely supersedes our earlier briefing note, published in the initial stages of the crisis.
+We have also published a statement in response to the impact of the coronavirus situation on the new academic year 2020-21.

 The health and wellbeing of our colleagues and everyone who uses our service is our top priority and we will continue to monitor the situation carefully.